matn7/CS-Notes/src/main/java/basic_java/README.md

 **POST-ORDER**

 - Both subtrees are processed BEFORE the node itself.
-The node is processed AFTER (POST) the subtree
+The node is processed AFTER (POST) the subtree.

-### The Binary Search Tree
+### The Binary Search Tree.

-- Also called an Ordered binary tree and it's a tree with some specific Characteristics.
+- Called an Ordered binary tree and it's a tree with some specific characteristics.
 - For Every Node in the TREE:
     - Each node in the **left** subtree of that node has a value **less than or equal** to the value of the **node**.
     - Each node in the **right** subtree of that node has a value **greater than** the value of the **node**.